 In this article, I’ll explore the U.S. coin supply issue and share money expert Clark Howard’s advice on some ways to save money when you cash in your loose change.

-According to the Federal Reserve, while there is an adequate amount of coins in the U.S. economy, circulation continues to be affected by the loss of banks and other businesses that closed due to the COVID-19 pandemic.
+According to information the Federal Reserve released in May 2021, there was an adequate amount of coins in the U.S. economy, but circulation was affected by banks and other businesses not being open to the public during the COVID-19 pandemic.

-To mitigate the situation, the Federal Reserve says it took several steps, including forming the U.S. Coin Task Force, which is charged with coming up with solutions to ensure that coins flow freely in the economy.
-The Fed also put temporary caps on coin orders — the first one in June 2020 and the second one in May 2021 — at some institutions to allow for a more fair distribution of pennies, nickels, dimes and quarters.
+To mitigate the situation, the Fed says it took several steps, including forming the U.S. Coin Task Force, which was charged with coming up with solutions to ensure that coins flowed freely.
+The Fed also put temporary caps on coin orders from financial institutions — first in June 2020 and again in May 2021 — to allow for a more fair distribution of pennies, nickels, dimes and quarters.

 Here’s What You Should Do With Your Coins

 Got a coin jar that’s sitting on your dresser or functioning as a doorstop?
 Is it getting full?

 Clark says there’s a very good reason to do something about it, coin shortage or not.

 “That change sitting around isn’t getting better with age: It’s losing value with age.
 So gathering up all those coins, going and turning them into a money equivalent that you can use and replace to push coins back into circulation, that’s good for you.”